auth0/docs/articles/client-platforms/jquery/01-login.md

 # Summary

-In this guide you learned how to use `Lock` widget in order to log users into your jQuery project.
+In this guide you learned how to use the `Lock` widget to log users into your jQuery project.